articles

 “Coercive control creeps up on you slowly.
 You don’t enter a relationship and immediately see your spouse restrict your freedom or get enraged when you visit family.
 It rarely happens so boldly.
 More often, coercive control seeps into the relationship bit by bit until you find yourself in the depths of the abuse, wading through it daily, unable to find a way out.
 Before the abuse takes full force, there are usually red flags.”

 In my experience, this is partly true, though it depends on the person.
-I’ve encountered men, like the singer I used to date, who controlled me coercively in more obvious ways, while others did so in more subtle ways.
+I’ve encountered men who controlled me coercively in more obvious ways, while others did so in more subtle ways.
 Once you’ve experienced coercive control over a prolonged period, you usually become familiar with the signs and can identify the red flags when others try to control you.

 Kozlowski describes her first experience with coercive control when her ex began speaking less to her, giving only one-word answers after she returned home later than planned from visiting her mother.
 She explains: